Ameliorate/ameilorate.github.io/a/civ/us-im-worse-than-altraiders.md

 ## The raid

-A few days prior to my pearling, I went to commonwealth for a few errands, including buying all the workbenches from the shops and sorrounding area for free.
+A few days prior to my pearling, I went to commonwealth for a few errands, including buying all the workbenches from the shops and surrounding area for free.
 [I mostly succeeded in this task.](https://raw.githubusercontent.com/Ameliorate/ameliorate.github.io/master/a/civ/CommonwealthInv.png)
 I eventually fell to my death and respawned in the US, across the map and in the inverse quadrant as Commonwealth.
 Because of that, I asked meow to retreive my items, which I assume meow did, given that they've never having my items.